Tove Valley Broadband

 • Support

-There are about 60 businesses and individuals connected direct to our fibre - known as 'fibre to the premises' or FTTP.
+There are over 410 businesses and residences connected direct to our fibre - known as 'fibre to the premises' or FTTP.

 These connections enjoy an unrestricted 1,000Mbps symmetrical (same speed upload and download) service onto the internet.

 Speeds measured on your computer will be seriously affected by the capability of your connection (often the internet interface will only run up to 100Mbps) and the speed of your processor, operating system and applications.
-With modern computers linked by wired LAN to the optical fibre termination, you should see in excess of 500Mbps to www.broadbandperformance.co.uk
+With modern computers linked by wired LAN to the optical fibre termination, you should see in excess of 500Mbps to speedtest.samknows.com even in our busiest times of the day.

-Measuring the speed of an FTTP connection using any WiFi attached device will likely not show better than 100Mbps and may be considerably less than this due to proximity, WiFi band and other router situations.
+Measuring the speed of an FTTP connection using any WiFi attached device will likely not show better than 100Mbps and may be considerably less than this due to proximity, WiFi band, equipment, WiFi router/access point and other situations.
+Check out this library document.

-Having issued this warning, there are many advantages of FTTP the most important of which are reliability and the ease of ensuring continued communications during power outages.
-Using VOIP telephones becomes a no-brainer.
+Having issued this warning, there are many advantages of FTTP the most important of which is reliability.
+Using an uniterruptable power supply and VOIP telephony becomes a no-brainer, allowing any reliance (and cost) on the copper-based BT network to be dropped.

 So what do you need to consider?
-First and foremost is the cost of running a fibre-optic cable to your premises:
+First and foremost is the possibility whether we already have provision for your fibre connection.

 • Look at our fibre backbone network map and work out your distance to the nearest point on it.
 Try to take into account the route the cable may take (around the edge of fields, crossing roads and rivers at convenient places, etc.).
 The light-blue lines are 1km apart.